 Proper Use of Colors for Site Optimization

 When it comes to web design, there are several working color combinations, which are chosen based on their position in the color wheel.
 These are complementary, analogous, color triad, split-complementary, rectangle, and monochromatic.
-Let’s talk about each of them in details.
+Let’s talk about each of them in detail.

 - When you opt for a split-complementary color scheme, you pick one basic color and choose two other hues that stand next to its complementary color in the color wheel.
-For example, you can select red violet as the core color.
+For example, you can select red-violet as the core color.
 Yellow and green will be the other two shades making up the semi-complementary color scheme.

-Wrapping it up, we would like to conclude that while using colors in web design wisely you will be able to attain the desired results in a short run.
+Wrapping it up, we would like to conclude that while using colors in web design wisely you will be able to attain the desired results in the short run.
 When working on your site’s color scheme, keep in mind your target audience, your business niche, the goal that you pursue, and the type of content that you want to be in the spotlight.

 Hire WordPress Engineers for custom jobs like Website Customization,